 Should you get an M1 Plus account to take advantage of the lower interest rate?
 The M1 Plus account costs $125 per year (free for the first year).
 If you’re borrowing $8,400 for one year, you will save $126 on interest, which would pay for the M1 Plus cost.
 There are additional M1 Plus benefits you can find here.

-If you’re looking to pay off a high-interest credit card loan, or personal loan, M1 Borrow is an excellent choice.
-There are no minimum monthly payments, which can help if you’re struggling to keep up.
+If you’re looking to pay off a high-interest credit card or personal loan, M1 Borrow is an excellent choice.
+There are no minimum monthly payments, which can help keep up if you’re struggling.
 We still suggest setting up a recurring transfer to pay off your loans promptly.

 M1 Borrow offers very low interest rates, but it’s not free.